-RECOMMENDATION NDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE c) Comment Report Procedures The Comment Report Procedures will be developed as uniform procedures for the intake, development, finalization, and update of comments received.
+OTTICE OT LEGISTATIVE SERVICES CORRECTIVE ACTION PLAN Report No. 15 - 20 (Revised May 2016) RI 6) RECOMMENDATION FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE c) Comment Report Procedures The Comment Report Procedures will be developed as uniform procedures for the intake, development, finalization, and update of comments received.
 The Comment Report Procedures will be used by the Legislative Tracking Section.
-A written procedure supported by forms will be developed, approved, and implemented. d) Standing Committee/Council Legislation Referral Procedures The Legislation Referral Procedures will be developed as uniform procedures for the referral of legislation to Standing Committees and the Navajo Nation Council.
-The Legislation Referral Procedures will comply with the Committee/Council assignments affixed on the legislation.
-The Legislation Referral Procedures will be used by the Legislative Tracking Section, the Committee/Council, and Advisors/Reporters.
-A written procedure will be developed, approved, and implemented.
-3) Develop and implement a web-based Legislation Tracking system to ensure accurate data on the status of each legislation - Office of Legislative Services will make available the Dine' Bibeehaz'aanii Binaaltsoos (DiBB) website to the public.
-DiBB will become the central public access point for up-to-date information on all pending and completed legislation.
-Office of Legislative Services has contracted with Real Time Solutions for the development of this website and is located at www.dibb.nnols.org.
-Part of keeping the public informed of legislation is making information available through a website. approved legislation" OLS Executive Director OLS Tracking Section December 31, 2015
+A written procedure supported by forms will be developed, approved, and implemented. d) Standing Committee/Council Legislation Referral Procedures - The Legislation Referral Procedures will be developed as uniform procedures for the referral of legislation to Standing Committees and the Navajo Nation Council.
+The Legislation Referral Procedures will comply with the Council.
+The Legislation Referral Procedures will be used by the Legislation Referral Procedures will be used by the Legislative Tracking Section, the Committee/Council, and Advisors/Reporters.
+A written procedure will be developed, approved, and implemented. • 3) Develop and implement a web-based legislation Tracking system to ensure accurate "consistent data on the status of each legislation" a) Develop and implement a web-based legislation Tracking system to ensure accurate "consistent data on the status of each legislation" c) Office of Legislative Services will make available the Dine' Bibeehaz'aanii support all denied and Binaaltsoos (DiBB) website to the public.
+DiBB will become the central public approved legislation. c) Office of Legislative Services has contracted with Real Time Solutions for the development of this website and is loccated at www.dibb.nnols.org.
+Part of keeping the public informed of legislation is making information available through a website. "consistent documentation to support all denied and approved legislation" OLS Executive Director OLS Tracking Section December 31, 2015